blakekrpec/PyPeekr/README.md

     - Fixed bug where windows client didn't return gpu core temp, it returned avg of all gpu temps.

 - Next:
+    - OpenHardwareMonitor CPU loads are wronged.
+Compared against LibreHardwareMonitor, Task Manager, and Riva Stat Server.
+All were same except oHM.
     - Add setting to let user see if they want avg core load, or max core load on CPU.
 While gamin avg is low since only a single core is used usually.
     - Add support for AMD GPUs to Linux server.
 Use pyamdgpuinfo module.
     - Add support for AMD CPUs and GPUs to Windows client.
 Currently the Windows client looks specifically for the intelcpu and nvidiagpu nodes.